 The first perimenopause sign is often an erratic menstrual cycle: For most women, studies find, cycles become more and more unpredictable.
 The stretch between periods can be longer one month, shorter the next, and flow can be heavier this time around, then suddenly lighter.
 Your period may go missing entirely for months on end, then come roaring back.

-Meantime, about 75% of women also experience vasomotor symptoms—hot flashes, night sweats and palpitations—during the menopause transition.
-Other common symptoms include mood swings, difficulty sleeping, and memory problems.
-Physical changes like body odor, digestive problems, heart palpitations, and dental issues may seem unrelated to hormones, but, yes, these and other surprise symptoms can also be part of the menopausal package for some women.
+There are a range of other common symptoms which can truly affect you from head to toe including mood swings, difficulty sleeping, brain fog and memory problems, heart palpitations, dental issues —some of which may seem unrelated to hormones, but, yes, these and other surprising symptoms can also be part of the menopausal package for some women.

 Many experts talk about perimenopause as puberty in reverse, because these two body stages share plenty of common ground.
 Looking at the graph below, you can see how the estrogen roller coaster during puberty and perimenopause mirror each other, chaotically climbing and falling, respectively.